 4. Yum Yum Thai

-Another award winning favorite on our list.
-These guys have worked hard to win a number of ‘Commission in World Farming Awards’, our favourite award being the 'Good Egg.’
-Now, the names might be fun but the message is serious; Yum Yum Thai is leading the way in terms of conscientious meat production; they use only free range chicken, local new forest pork and beef.
-Finally, their menu is entirely free of MSG, which means that you can eat happy and healthy.
+Another award-winning favorite on our list.
+This food joint in Kingsmead Square worked hard to win a number of ‘Commission in World Farming Awards’, our favorite award being the ‘Good Egg.’
+Now, the names might be fun but the message is serious; Yum Yum Thai is leading the way in terms of conscientious meat production; they use only free-range chicken, local new forest pork, and beef.
+Finally, its menu is entirely free of MSG and comes at reasonable prices, which means that you can eat healthily and happily.
+This eatery is just a four-minute walk from the thriving district and railway of Green Park Station.

 Yum Yum Thai